Losing candidate in Indonesian presidential election demands re-vote, alleging fraud - ExBulletin

 The runner-up, former Jakarta governor Anies Baswedan, who received 24.9 percent, also denounced widespread irregularities and fraud in the elections.
 His camp filed a legal challenge THURSDAY.

-The two losing candidates had attacked Raka's participation in the elections.
+The two losing candidates had undermined Raka's participation in the elections.
 The Constitutional Court had made an exception to the minimum age requirement of 40 years for candidates.
 Raka is 37 years old.

 Anwar Usman, who was the court's chief judge when the exception was made, is Widodos' brother-in-law.
 An ethics committee later forced Usman to resign for failing to recuse himself and for making last-minute changes to the candidacy requirements, but allowed him to remain on court as long as he does not participate in election-related matters.